Classes for All Ages and Levels

 The dancer finds the relationship between barre and center and foundational principals such as alignment, turnout, weight distribution/balance, aplomb, and artistry.

 Improving the Strength of a Dancers’ Structure

-(placement only) Progressing from level I into level II, the dancer will learn advanced timing, epaulment, petit allegro, grande allegro and the fundamentals of turns, such as pirouettes.
-We learn the classical positions of the body, stage directions and reverence, as well as begin sequencing the different steps together.
+Progressing from Level I into Level II, the dancer will learn advanced timing, epaulment, petit allegro, grande allegro and the fundamentals of turns, such as pirouettes.
+Dancers learn the classical positions of the body, stage directions and reverence, as well as begin sequencing the different steps together.

 Becoming a Dancer

-(placement only) Moving forward from level II, the dancer will have continued barre expansion, center work and across the floor combinations.
-In level III you will see increased demands of strength, range of motion, performance, etc. The dancer will be expected to use expression and artistry throughout their movement.
+Moving forward from Level II, the dancer will have continued barre expansion, center work and across the floor combinations.
+In Level III, you will see increased demands of strength, range of motion, performance, etc. The dancer will be expected to use expression and artistry throughout their movement.

 The beginning class for dancers starting on pointe.

 The Art of Dancing on Pointe, Classical Variations.